Loading. Please Wait....

 Family or work pressure, chronic stress, and internalized negativity can all contribute to mental health issues.
 Limiting the impact of these stressors makes it easier for people to focus on healing and building the foundation for a better future.
 Healthy social boundaries can improve mental health by doing the following:

 According to the Cleveland Clinic, "[H]ealthy boundaries shine a light on your personal needs while acknowledging the needs of those around you."
-Setting boundaries creates an environment where everyone feels safe expressing their feelings and respecting those around them.
+Setting boundaries in recovery creates an environment where everyone feels safe expressing their feelings and respecting those around them.

-Obi Unaka, the Deputy Director of Residential Services at Samarpan, has stated, “A major part of our treatment program includes the practice of setting boundaries and assertively communicating.
+Obi Unaka, the Deputy Director of Residential Services at Samarpan, has stated, “A major part of our treatment program includes the practice of setting boundaries in recovery and assertively communicating.
 Clients are encouraged to practice this amongst one another as this will help in the development of their ongoing recovery both within the family and in other interpersonal relationships.”

 Setting healthy boundaries can feel uncomfortable and even frightening at first for people who have never prioritized their own needs.
 According to Healthline, "Even though personal boundaries can be challenging to navigate, setting and communicating them is essential for our health, well-being, and even our safety."
 Samarpan helps clients gain confidence and improve their social skills by encouraging peers to communicate their needs and respect the needs of others.